LittleD3092/My-Vault/Operating System/Operating System.md

 # Note

-This note is included in github repository [My-Vault](https://github.com/LittleD3092/My-Vault.git).
+This note is included in GitHub repository [My-Vault](https://github.com/LittleD3092/My-Vault.git).
 Clone this repository and open it in [obsidian](https://obsidian.md/) to enable utilities like wikilinks and graph view.